tylrs/a-better-way-to-say-that/README.md

 ## Installation and Viewing

 My application is deployed to Heroku.
-You may view the live application [here]()
+You may view the live application [here](https://a-better-way-to-say-that.herokuapp.com/)

-To view our application on your local device:
+To view this application on your local device:

 - Clone down this repository
 - Run `npm i` in your terminal